Last Updated on July 11, 2022.

-Free roaming is used by some enthusiasts and is acceptable providing that you have ensured your hedgehogs safety in every aspect.
+Free roaming is used by some enthusiasts and is acceptable, provided that you have ensured your hedgehog’s safety in every aspect.
+We recommend saving it only for supervised playtime.

 For the best outcome for you and your hedgehog, it is best if free roaming is limited to one room in your home that you can devote to your hedgehog.